The clouded thicket looms above, clear in its obscurity. Beneath which, the land quakes in anticipation; then the lightning snaps forth.

 Taut and poised to strike.

-His head jerks up and body stiffens.
+Tim's head jerks up and his body stiffens.

-The answer bursts out before he even realizes he's speaking.
+His answer bursts out before he even realizes he's speaking.

 "It's really deep… and growly, sir."

-He blinks, eyes teary and dazed.
+He blinks, eyes both teary and dazed.

 His mouth quivers whilst his belly rises and falls with strained breath.